 You get 24/7 support built in

 It's not necessarily a software feature at its core, but part of the justification of the Pixels' high prices is the inclusion of live 24/7 support direct from Google.
 The support is built right into the settings of the phones, and lets you quickly contact Google for a phone call or chat to talk about what's going wrong with your phone.

 Much like Amazon pioneered on its Fire tablets, Google can also start a screen sharing session with you so you can literally show your exact problem to the support person and figure it out while on the phone.
 It's these sorts of things you may not think about all the time, but when you just can't figure out a problem it's great to have it there.
 The feature may be particularly useful if you're looking at the Pixel for a less tech-savvy family member or friend — you're no longer the tech support!

 Google Photos and the Pixel are a match made in heaven.
-Not only does the Pixel have the best camera currently on the market, but Google allows all Pixel owners to back up their photos and videos — even 4K video! — in full resolution for free, forever.
+Not only do the Pixels have excellent cameras, but Google allows all Pixel owners to back up their photos and videos — even 4K video! — in full resolution for free.

 It's one of those things that Google can do only because it owns the entire stack, and it makes owning the phone even better.

 If you're looking to switch carriers after getting your Pixel, you may want to look into switching to Google's own carrier offering called Project Fi.
 It's an awesome carrier that doesn't tie you down with contracts, agreements, lengthy bills or overage charges — it's all about simplicity, just like the Pixels.